Peplink Settings to Get Started

 SpeedFusion Connect Tab (SF Connect)

-In the SpeedFusion Connect tab you can enable a basic SpeedFusion Tunnel.
-To manually create a SF Tunnel follow this guide.
+In this guide we will manually create a SpeedFusion Tunnel.
 Note that Peplink has "wizards" to help you do this, but they have the potential to miss settings/features you would want to have.

 For more information on using SpeedFusion, See our guide: